pdboynton/ucjc-app/README.md

-# UCJC Convocation — Progressive Web App
+# UCJC Apostolic — Progressive Web App

-A full-featured Progressive Web App (PWA) for the United Churches of Jesus Christ Holy Convocation.
+A full-featured Progressive Web App (PWA) for the United Churches of Jesus Christ Apostolic.
 Built as a single-file web application with Firebase backend, OneSignal push notifications, and Median.co native wrapper support.

 ---